 - Network Emulation: Here you can select any kind of preset to emulate your network connection (mobile or web), the bandwidth and latency.

 - New Relic APM: Just enter your New Relic API key here and you'll be able to select profiles.

 - New Relic Insights: Enter your credentials to access New Relic Insights.

-- Cloudwatch: Integrate you AWS application monitoring tool and and youll be able to select profiles and view your Application server's side KPIs.
+- Cloudwatch: Integrate your AWS application monitoring tool and you'll be able to select profiles and view your Application server's side KPIs.

 - There is one additional feature here - the Split CSV.

 - Dynatrace APM: Integrate your Dynatrace APM agent with the BlazeMeter test in order to send metrics to the on-premise Dynatrace application.

 - AppDynamics APM: Integrate your AppDynamics APM profiles with BlazeMeter's tests.

 You can upload a CSV in the same place that you upload your JMeter scripts (make sure that you remove the path from the CSV data set configuration controller as the files will share the same folder).
 If you do this and you have more than one engine, you probably won't want two engines to execute the same login for the same user.
 So here you can check the Split CSV option, and the users will be sent randomly to the engines (i.e. line one will go to engine one, line two to engine two, line three to engine one, etc.)

 For more information on using CSV file in your test, please refer to this article.